cyberpunkedu/say-ubuntu/README.md

 This app is heavily based on the [UBports app](https://github.com/ubports/ubports-app) by Jan Jakob Sprinz (@NeoTheThird) <jan@ubports.com>

+## To Do

+* Check on translatable strings with double quotations.
+* Check on lost audio issue when pressing too quickly
+* Add more "Ubuntu" speakers

 ## Legal

 This program is free software: you can redistribute it and/or modify